sktguha/computer-science-in-javascript/README.md

 given a boolean matrix, write a code to find if an island of 0's is completely surrounded by 1's.
 - algorithms.prefixParsing to parse prefix polish notation
 - algorithms/sepObjectsInBitmap.js algorithm to find seperate objects in bitmap( object refers to a continious neighbourhood of zeros)
+- algorithms/sumToHundred.js algorithm to find out which possible combinations of 9 digits and symbols + , - or nothing sum to hundred. i.e 12-3-4+5-6+7+89 = 100